Criminal Lawyers in Privacy Support

 Specialist Privacy Defense

-We understand digital privacy like no one else.
+We work on digital privacy cases in depth.
 We know exactly where accidental access ends and criminal intent begins

-- check Forensic IT experts for IP tracking and metadata analysis.
+- Forensic IT experts for IP tracking and metadata analysis.

-- check Urgent obtaining of intimate content removal orders (revenge porn).
+- Urgent obtaining of intimate content removal orders (revenge porn).

-- check Advanced technical defense in corporate espionage and data leaks.
+- Advanced technical defense in corporate espionage and data leaks.

-- check Management of mitigating factors for mistake of fact or implicit consent.
+- Management of mitigating factors for mistake of fact or implicit consent.

 Privacy Crimes in Spain: Discovery & Disclosure of Secrets — Defence Guide